marcusgia2505/classsExGameInstructions/docs/Organize.rst

 You can see the top bar for the **overview mode** in the picture above in the left hand corner.
 It offers the following functionality:

-new folders
+new folder
     Create new folders to organize your games.

-new games
+new game
-    Create new games which you can then design in the editing mode.
+    Create new games which you can design in the editing mode.

 repository
     The repository which provides access to games provided by other lecturers.